Horizontal collaboration

-Horizontal collaboration (French: Collaboration horizontale, collaboration féminine or collaboration sentimentale) referred to the romantic or sexual relationship many women in France really or allegedly had with members of the German occupation forces after the Fall of France in 1940.
-The existence of these liaisons had been a major reason for young men to join the French Resistance.
+Horizontal collaboration (French: Collaboration horizontale, collaboration féminine or collaboration sentimentale) referred to the romantic or sexual relationship that many women in France actually or allegedly had with members of the German occupation forces after the Fall of France in 1940.
+The existence of those liaisons had been a major reason for young men to join the French Resistance.
 After the Liberation of France from German occupation, such women were often punished for collaboration with the German occupiers.

 After the war, throughout France, women accused of collaboration had their heads shaved.
-These women were referred to as "femme tondue" (shaven women)- and were easily identifiable.
+These women were referred to as "femmes tondues" (shaven women) and were easily identifiable.
 In many of the 20,000 cases, the women in question had performed only professional services for the occupying Germans, rather than being engaged in sexual relationships with them.
-Due to the head-shaving in public spaces being used to punish women thought to be collaborators, and the presence of many foreign photographers in post-war France, thousands of photos exist of women being subjected to this punishment.
+The head-shaving in public spaces being used to punish women thought to be collaborators and the presence of many foreign photographers in post-war France have caused thousands of photos to exist of women being subjected to that punishment.

 "Collaboration horizontale" is believed to have produced 200,000 French babies with German fathers.
 Since 2009 Germany has offered these children of "the other bank of the Rhine" citizenship, after French foreign minister Bernard Kouchner lobbied for their recognition.
 The same phenomenon and later punishments occurred in other parts of Europe that were occupied by Germany during the war.

-Horizontal collaboration outside of France
+Outside France

 Horizontal collaboration was also seen and condemned in other countries occupied by Germany during World War II, such as in Serbia and in Norway, where the so-called Norwegian tyskertøs (German sluts) included thousands who actively participated in the Lebensborn program and others, such as the mother of ABBA member Anni-Frid Lyngstad, who independently had children with a German soldier.
 Rather than shaving their heads, women accused of horizontal collaboration in Norway were subjected to public exile and even arrest or internment.
-Any children that came from relationships between the local women and German soldiers were also considered part of the betrayal, and were equally exiled-considered illegitimate or bastards; Lyngstad's mother sent her to Sweden to avoid this.
-In both Norway and Serbia, horizontal collaboration was seen as a betrayal of one's own country during the war, and was often treated as an act of aggression.
+Any child that came from relationships between the local women and German soldiers was also considered part of the betrayal and so was equally exiled and considered illegitimate or bastards; Lyngstad's mother sent her to Sweden to avoid that.
+In both Norway and Serbia, horizontal collaboration was seen as a betrayal of one's own country during the war and was often treated as an act of aggression.

-In October of 2018, Norwegian Prime Minister Erna Solberg publicly apologized to the tyskertøser and their children for the treatment they received following the liberation.
+In October 2018, Norwegian Prime Minister Erna Solberg publicly apologized to the tyskertøser and their children for the treatment that they received following the liberation.
 Neither France nor Serbia have followed suit in terms of an official apology.